 The first week is a really important time to establish good routines, create a safe and loving space for your new dog, and make a bond that will last for years to come.
+Shelter dogs are often grateful to have a new and loving home to call their own.

 Preparing To Adopt Rescue Dogs

-Before you bring your dog home, you’ll need to make sure your house is completely puppy-proof.
+Before you bring your dog house, you’ll need to make sure your house is completely puppy-proof.
 This means looking out for anything that could be dangerous to them and either removing it or making it safe.

 Puppy adoption is exciting, but puppies are notoriously too curious for their own good.
-You have a think about the things that are accessible to them; kids’ toys, household chemicals, and any wires or electrical equipment.
+You have to think about the things that are accessible to them; kids’ toys, household chemicals, and any wires or electrical equipment.

 You’ll also need to do the same in your garden – make sure there are no gaps in the fence and be aware of plants that could be dangerous for your new dog.

-Check out our new puppy checklist to make sure you have the right tools to get your new rescue dog started off on the right paw.
+Check out our new puppy checklist to make sure you have the right away tools to get your new rescue dog started off on the right paw.

 Day 1: Bringing Your Dog Home

 The first day with a foster dog will be full of a lot of firsts for you and your dog.
 Before you go to collect your dog, make sure you have a safe space set up for them at home, like a crate or a bed that is just theirs.
-If you’re collecting them in the car, think about a safe way to transport them home too.
+If you’re collecting them in the car, think about a safe and great way to transport them home too.

 Don’t go overboard on the first day.
 Keep everything as minimal as possible.
-Try to create a calm environment for your dog with plenty of downtime so that they don't get overwhelmed.
+Try to create a calm environment for your dog with plenty of downtime so that they don't get overwhelmed all at once.
+If possible, take children and other pets out of the house for the first few hours while your dog settles in.

 Don’t forget to take them out to go to the bathroom before bedtime, and make sure they are comfortable.
+Many pups who come from puppy mills suffer from anxiety and may experience submissive urination but with time you can help your furry friend overcome the problem in the new home..

 Day 2: Get to Know Each Other